Peak PIELC:

 Public Interest Environmental Law Conference

-University of Nike (Oregon) Law School
+University of Nike (Oregon) Knight Law School

 PIELC states up to 3,000 people attend the conference.
 But recent PIELCs have had smaller audiences.
 Perhaps PIELC has peaked, and new holistic approaches for the conference — and the environmental movement — are needed for broader public participation.